Best Trade Schools in Minnesota

 For HVAC and welding, certification from organizations like NATE or AWS can boost your employment chances.

-• Job placement rates - Schools with strong employer partnerships help graduates get to work faster.
+• Employment outcomes.
+(Verify with the school) Schools with strong employer partnerships help graduates get to work faster.

 1. Pick your trade - Choose a path based on your interests, aptitude, and job demand in Minnesota.